ta3ag/lbd/docs/BackendTutorial/source/funccall.rst

   }

-With above definition, eliminateCallFramePseudoInstr() will be called when llvm meet pseudo instructions ADJCALLSTACKDOWN and ADJCALLSTACKUP.
+With above definition, eliminateCallFramePseudoInstr() will be called when llvm meets pseudo instructions ADJCALLSTACKDOWN and ADJCALLSTACKUP.
 We just discard these 2 pseudo instructions.
 Run Chapter9_3/ with ch9_1.cpp will discard these two Pseudo hook instructions.